nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating students by lesson day: `findday`

-Finds students who have lessons on specific days.
+Finds students who have lessons on specific days of the week.

 Format: `findday DAY [MORE_DAYS]…`

 <box type="info">

 **Notes about `findday`:**
-Finds persons with `LESSON_TIME` days matching `DAY`
+Finds students who have lessons on any of the specified `DAYS`.

 * The search is case-insensitive. e.g `tuesday` will match `Tuesday`
 * The order of the keywords does not matter. e.g. `tuesday wednesday` will match `wednesday tuesday`